klee045/toppan/README.md

 4. We can also test it via [Postman](https://www.postman.com/downloads/).
 Sending a GET request to `http://localhost:8080/book/getTop3ReadBooks?country_code=us` will yield us the following result as seen in the image:

    ![get_req](https://user-images.githubusercontent.com/66959182/223981141-93eb2c76-9d7d-4fd7-8e61-fde60dcb8382.png)

+## Testing

+1. In the same directory mentioned in the previous section, run: `mvn test`

 # Frontend